Clockmender/My-AN-Nodes/README.md

 EDIT 12 Feb 2018:

-I have added the MAterials nodes, Input and Output, don't forget that if you only want one or two of these, just load these into an empty folder in animation_nodes/nodes directory and don't forget the empty \_init_\.py file in the folder, or they won't work.
+I have added the Materials nodes, Input and Output, don't forget that if you only want one or two of these, just load these into an empty folder in animation_nodes/nodes directory and don't forget the empty \_init_\.py file in the folder, or they won't work.

 Cheers, Clock.